spiceai/spiceai/README.md

 ---

-Welcome and thank you for your engagement in Spice AI early development with our Developer Preview.
+Welcome to the Spice AI Developer Preview and thank you for your engagement early Spice AI development.

 Our intention with this preview is to work with developers early to co-define and co-develop the developer experience aligning to the goal of making AI easy for developers. 🚀 Thus, due to the stage of development and as we focus, there are currently several [limitations](https://github.com/spiceai/spiceai/docs/ROADMAP.md#current-limitations) on the general [Roadmap to v1.0-stable](https://github.com/spiceai/spiceai/docs/ROADMAP.md#spice-ai-1.0-stable-roadmap).